 People performing manual labor or other physical active work or participating in high-impact sports are at a high risk of developing lower leg contusions.

-- Incapable of using the lower limb
+- At first, incapable of using the lower limb

 - Pain upon sudden impact or force